Questions and Answers: 2009 Update to the Tuberculosis Screening Required for Adjustment of Status

 These Questions and Answers only provide information about the assessment by the civil surgeon to determine whether an applicant has been infected with TB and address the most recent updates to the Tuberculin (TB) Component of the Technical Instructions for the Medical Examination of Aliens in the United States.

-On November 1, 2009, the Department of Health and Human Services (HHS), Centers for Disease Control and Prevention (CDC) updated the Tuberculosis Component of the Technical Instructions for the Medical Examination of Aliens in the United States (May 2008) (available on CDC's website at www.cdc.gov/ncidod/dq/civil.htm).
-This update makes the traditional Tuberculin Skin Test (TST), and as of November 1, 2009, the QuantiFERON®-TB Gold (QFT-G) Test, the QuantiFERON®- TB Gold in Tube (QFT-G IT) test, and the T-Spot TB test available for TB testing.
+The Department of Health and Human Services (HHS), Centers for Disease Control and Prevention (CDC), on Nov.
+1, 2009, updated the Tuberculosis Component of the Technical Instructions for the Medical Examination of Aliens in the United States (May 2008).
+This update is available on CDC's Web site, see the "CDC: Technical Instructions for Civil Surgeons" link to the right.
+This update makes the traditional Tuberculin Skin Test (TST), and as of Nov.
+1, 2009, the QuantiFERON®-TB Gold (QFT-G) Test, the QuantiFERON®- TB Gold in Tube (QFT-G IT) test, and the T-Spot TB test available for TB testing.
 USCIS anticipated this change and made the necessary amendments to Form I-693, Report of Medical Examination and Vaccination Record.

 Questions and Answers